Okanagan

-The Okanagan (/ˌoʊkəˈnɑːɡən/ OH-kə-NAH-gən), also known as the Okanagan Valley and sometimes as the Okanagan Country, is a region in the Canadian province of British Columbia defined by the basin of Okanagan Lake and the Canadian portion of the Okanagan River.
+The Okanagan (/ˌoʊkəˈnɑːɡən/ OH-kə-NAH-gən), also called the Okanagan Valley and sometimes the Okanagan Country, is a region in the Canadian province of British Columbia defined by the basin of Okanagan Lake and the Canadian portion of the Okanagan River.
 It is part of the Okanagan Country, extending into the United States as Okanogan County in north-central Washington.
 According to the 2016 Canadian census, the region's population is 362,258.
 The largest populated cities are Kelowna, Penticton, Vernon, and West Kelowna.

-The region is known for its sunny climate, dry landscapes and lakeshore communities and particular lifestyle.
-The economy is retirement and commercial-recreation based, with outdoor activities such as boating and watersports, skiing and hiking.
+The region is known for its sunny climate, dry landscapes, lakeshore communities, and particular lifestyle.
+The economy is retirement- and commercial-recreation-based, with outdoor activities such as boating and watersports, skiing, and hiking.
 Agriculture has been focused primarily on fruit orchards, with a recent shift in focus to vineyards and wine.

 The region stretches northwards via the Spallumcheen Valley to Sicamous in the Shuswap Country, and reaches south of the Canada–United States border, where it continues as Okanogan County.
 The Okanagan as a region is sometimes described as including the Boundary, Similkameen, and Shuswap regions, though this is because of proximity and historic and commercial ties with those areas.

 Etymology

 The name is derived from the Okanagan-language place name ukʷnaqín.
-An alternate explanation from Washington proposes "People living where you can see the top", ostensibly of Chopaka Peak in the Lower Similkameen.
+An alternative explanation from Washington is ‘People living where you can see the top’, ostensibly of Chopaka Peak in the Lower Similkameen.

 Geography

 The area was occupied by Pleistocene glaciation, and a widespread mantle of glacial drift covers the underlying bedrock.
 At the end of the Pleistocene, marginal lakes formed along the sides of the melting ice lobe and streams deposited their loads in them as deltas and accumulations of silt.

-These accumulations now form the white cliffs which are particularly prominent along the southern end of Okanagan Lake.
+These accumulations now form the white cliffs that are particularly prominent along the southern end of Okanagan Lake.